-Amazon warehouses receive only vital supplies in U.S., Europe amid coronavirus
+Exclusive: Amazon warehouses receive only vital supplies in U.S., Europe amid coronavirus

 “We understand this is a change for our selling partners and appreciate their understanding as we temporarily prioritize these products for customers,” Amazon said in a statement.

-The company said the new protocol applies to its retail inventory as well as to the products of third-party sellers on its platform.
+The company said the new protocol applies to both first-party vendors and third-party sellers.
+That suggests that the company is not protecting its own products.

-The move follows Amazon’s Monday announcement that it will hire 100,000 more workers, as the world’s largest online retailer is trying to meet growing online shopping need from people who stay home amid the coronavirus outbreak.
+The move follows Amazon’s announcement it will hire 100,000 workers for its warehouses on Monday, as the Seattle-based giant is trying to meet growing online shopping need from people who stay home amid the coronavirus outbreak.

 The news may hurt demand for lucrative services that Amazon offers to merchants, like advertising.